pypa/packaging.python.org/source/installation.rst

   - Natural egg support: Although pip can install as eggs using the ``--egg`` parameter for installing eggs, easy_install provides additional control over how eggs are installed (i.e. zipped or unzipped).
-  - Rigorous version management: easy_install will raise an error if mutually-incompatible versions of a dependency tree are installed.
   - Better console script support on Windows: ``easy_install`` is currently the only installer that supports the `launching of natural scripts
     <http://pythonhosted.org/setuptools/easy_install.html#natural-script-launcher>`_